shuyanhui/HD/README.md

 Ok, the other side is the 59.4.
 This 55-59 opposition, obviously the 59 gate is also going to be under extraordinary pressure.
 Again, you're dealing with an emotional aspect which is part of the emotional authority.
 It means that it's going to be very difficult for this person to keep their vision correct if their emotional system does not operate correctly.
 It is their authority.
 That patience is going to be the only way they're going to find the ability to be able to truly drop their barriers.

-### 4.2.2 Advanced Mechanics I is a program of the International Human Design School (IHDS)
+### 4.2.2

-All Rights Reserved.
-Copyright 2008 JIt's interesting in the line 59.4, brotherhood/sisterhood, that we have moved over to the peripheral.
+ It's interesting in the line 59.4, brotherhood/sisterhood, that we have moved over to the peripheral.
 It's much more open, very, very open to looking out, but looking out in a very, very human way.
 You're dealing with the 59th gate.
 This is a genetic role gate.
 So the cognitive potential here is very much connected with the other, very much connected with seeing the inferior in the other and working with that.
 In other words, this is going to establish very profoundly the way in which the ultimate view is going to work because it is bringing all of these deeper qualities to the superficial keynote of whatever the particular view happens to be.

 ### Cognitive Potential is Tonal--Story Line is Shaped by Color